 Save energy when using multiple monitors

-Unfortunately, the driver the user does not choose the flicker to be accepted instead to save power.
-This fact has turned to a new feature "Multi Display Power Saver".
+Unfortunately, the driver, the user, does not choose the flicker to be accepted instead to save power.
+This fact has turned into a new feature "Multi Display Power Saver."

 The driver is forced to do most in the low P-state change.
 Now you can configure applications that may change as an exception to a higher P-state.
 A modulation based on the current utilization is also possible.

-This feature requires an NVIDIA graphics card has at least the following three P-states: P0, P8 and P12.
+This feature requires a NVIDIA graphics card has at least the following three P-states: P0, P8, and P12.
 The latest drivers are also provided.